strongloop/strongloop.com2/_posts/2018-12-19-loopback-2018-review.md

 We look forward to continuing to see how we can work with OpenAPI Spec!

-## GitHub Activity and Looking Towards the Future
+## Downloads, GitHub Activity and Looking Towards the Future

-With all of this activity, LoopBack's GitHub status continued to grow.
+With all of this activity, we weren't surprised to see LoopBack downloads and GitHub status continue to grow.

+There were  approximately 1.5 millions downloads for LoopBack 2 and lb3 throughout 2018.
+We also saw a big increase for lb4 - 27 times more than last year.

 LoopBack passed the [12,000 star count]((https://github.com/strongloop/loopback)) near the end of November and sits at 12,877 stars as of publication time, while [LoopBack 4](https://github.com/strongloop/loopback-next) is at 1168!

 ## What's Next?